eurbaezjr/hw-10/README.md

 ### User input

-The project must prompt the user to build an engineering team.
+The application prompts the user to build an engineering team.
 An engineering team consists of a manager, and any number of engineers and interns.

 ### Roster output